Gender in Conflict & Peacebuilding Training

-- Learn about concepts of gender identities and their relevance for conflict and peacebuilding;
+- Know the relevance of gender analysis for armed conflict and peacebuilding;

-- Be aware of the role of women’s agency and women’s rights;
+- Be aware of the role of women’s agency and women’s rights for gender equality;

-- Analyze the implication of gender stereotypes in war systems and militarism.
+- Participants understand the implication of gender stereotypes in war systems and militarism;

 The course is designed for practitioners and academics interested in bridging their own experiences with current conceptual insights and practical knowledge on gender and peacebuilding.